The Purpose of Supplements

 Egg White Protein

-Egg white protein is a underrated protein supplement.
+Egg white protein is an underrated protein supplement.
 It does not get as much of the hype as some of the other protein supplements, often because it is very high quality and less mass produced.
 It has a complete amino acid profile and is the perfect option for individuals with lactose issues.
 It also has nearly no carbs or dietary fats which makes it a great supplement for people on very strict diets.
 Another great thing about this supplement is that it is very mixable and can mix with many things.
 Go ahead and get creative with it!

 Not very commonly mentioned and not the best for enhancing physical performance.
 It is still a good alternative for vegetarians and no lactose individuals.
 It is good for your health as it is rich in omega-3 and omega-6 fatty acids which can help lower your blood pressure, build strong bones and increase brain function.
 Not a bad supplement to experiment with if you are curious.

 Protein is crucial for your health and performance.
 As mentioned before you do not need supplements, if you are getting all your requirements from food then keep going and doing that.
 But, the harsh reality is that most of us are getting nowhere close to getting the amount of protein we need and are leaving benefits on the table.
 This is when supplementation can help make it easier to consistently hit your requirements to perform optimally.
-I hope this helped, if you have any questions please do not hesitate to ask.
-Also, if you want more free performance information subscribe to our email list at the bottom of the page and follow our social media accounts.

 Chandler RM,Byrne HK, Patterson JG et al (1994).
 Dietary supplements affect the anabolic hormones after weight-training exercise.
 Journal of AppliedPhysiology 76, 839-45